juliofslt/Zendesk-restore-and-backup-tool/README.md

 ## Backup and Restore Tool for Triggers, Automations, Macros & Dynamic Content

+This tool uses the Zendesk API and it lets you backup and restore information from your Zendesk instance to a Google Spreadsheet, information such as Triggers, Automations, Macros and Dynamic Content.

 ### Initial Setup
 - To use this tool:
   - Create a new spreadsheet in Google Sheets.
 Once in the spreadsheet, open "Tools" in the naviagtion menu, and click on "Script Editor".